secretgspot/cariari-realty/README.md

 - [ ] Map Filter
 - [ ] Store across pages (sapper/store?)
+- [ ] Filters settings should be in store
 - [ ] LocalStorage for some of the settings
 - [ ] Concider using geojson to have more control over layers and markers
 - [ ] Map snapshot for property details (gps)
 - [ ] Cleanup Preview, Details
-- [ ] Validation of add/edit property
+- [x] Validation of add/edit property
 - [x] style checkboxes (global)
 - [ ] Realtor details (name, image), optional
 - [ ] Env var for company name, phone, email for use across site